kchatlosh/digiethicsDRI/sections/introduction.md

 So, if ethics are situated, ethical concerns vary between people, disciplines, projects and tools.

-Introduce yourself to the person next to you:
+Introduce yourself to the person next to you and vice versa:

 * Name
 * Program
 * Current or upcoming digital research or projects?
 * Digital tools that you use?
 * How did you come to be working on that project? to use those tools?

+Now introduce that person to us!

 ******